-The Chief Fire Officer noted that MFRA's current Bullying and Harassment Policy highlighted the Authorities current provisions against bullying and harassment, however there was a consideration to rename this policy to contain "Anti" to adopt a more transparent preventive approach.
+The Chief Fire Officer noted that MFRA's current Bullying and Harassment Policy highlighted the Authorities current provisions against bullying and harassment, however there was a consideration to rename this policy to contain "Anti" to adopt a more preventive approach.

-Councillor Murray raised concerns about the Whistleblowing policy, and ensuring he processes in place don't deter victims from reporting.
+Councillor Murray raised concerns about the Whistleblowing policy, noting that anonymity could potentially deter victims from reporting.